Find how much you may need to dish out for a basic, standard and luxury laundry renovation.

 The following numbers have been extracted from the Home Design Directory calculator.
 The calculator includes the cost of fittings and labour costs.
 Labour includes the cost of waterproofing, plumbing, tiling and the installation of fittings.

-However, as the cost of labour can vary greatly, check out our state-by-state comparison to see what you should be paying for your trades.
+The cost of labour can vary greatly, so check out our state-by-state comparison to see what you should be paying for your trades.

 |Quality of finish||Estimated cost|